-As a student in the Applied Psychology program, you are expected to comply with the Applied Psychology dress code whenever you are working at your internship site.
-The internship site has the authority to deny access to the internship site if a student does not adhere to the dress code.
-The dress code is gender-neutral and has been designed to consider both professional appearance and intern/client safety.
+As a student in the Applied Psychology program, you are expected to comply with the Applied Psychology dress code whenever you are working at your service learning/internship site.
+The site has the authority to deny access to the site if a student does not adhere to the dress code.
+The dress code is gender-neutral and has been designed to consider both professional appearance and your and your clients' safety.